pkp/pkp-docs/pkp-pn/en/index.md

 ![Image of PKP PN Plugin menu expanded on the Plugin Gallery screen, with an arrow pointing to the Status link](./assets/pkp-pn-status-button.png)

 The key thing to look for in the PKP PN status page would be the LOCKSS status column.
-If the preservation of an issue is successful the LOCKSS status will indicate “**Agreement**” meaning the whole network agrees that there is a consistent copy of the issue archived.
+If the preservation of an issue is successful, the LOCKSS status will indicate “**Agreement**,” meaning the whole network agrees that there is a consistent copy of the issue archived.

 The status menu will identify the type, type object ID, number of items checked, and various statuses.